Aerendir/component-text-matrix/README.md

 - Different default style for the header (the first row passed);
 - Ability to remove the first line divider for the header;

-## Install PHPTextMatrix via Composer
+## Install Serendipity HQ Text Matrix via Composer

-    $ composer require serendipity_hq/php_text_matrix
+    $ composer require serendipity_hq/component-text-matrix

-or, in your composer.json

-    "require": {
-      "serendipity_hq/php_text_matrix": "~1"
-    }

 This library follows the http://semver.org/ versioning conventions.

-### Requirements

-- PHP: >= 5.6

-## How to use PHPTextMatrix
+## How to use Serendipity HQ Text Matrix

-PHPTextMatrix allows a great flexibility in rendering data as plain text tables.
+component-text-matrix allows a great flexibility in rendering data as plain text tables.
 You can customize a lot of aspctes of your generated table.

 If some feature is missed, you can open an issue and integrate it and submit a pull request.
 Remeber to test you new feature: not tested features will not be merged.

 ### Basic usage

-To use PHPTextMatrix you need only an array representing a matrix:
+To use component-text-matrix you need only an array representing a matrix:

 ```
 // The array containing the data